ylyamin/RT-Thread-on-Allwinner-D1H/documentation/Code_changes.md

 msh />
 msh />
 ```
-# LCD Display driver
+## LCD Display driver

-When driver init as a application inside main is impossible to debug it in GDB as is executed in RTT thread so change it to init as device.
+In original repo LCD driver init as a application inside main function, in this case is impossible to debug it in GDB as is executed in RTT thread so change it to init as device that executed before sheduler start.
 ```patch
 diff --git a/rt-thread/bsp/allwinner/d1s_d1h/applications/main.c b/rt-thread/bsp/allwinner/d1s_d1h/applications/main.c
 index 902db7082..994011733 100644